kasodon/web3-project/README.md

-# Getting Started with Create React App
+# Getting Started with this partnr Repo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## To start this project

+First clone this repo to your local machine and run commands:

+### `npm install`

 ### `npm start`

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+Happy contributing ✌️

+## Fews things you need to know before you start contributing

-### `npm test`
+### `npm test` to run tests after your contributions

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.